olcf/olcf-user-docs/services_and_applications/nvflare/overview.rst

 Your campaign description should be informative and specific, so that others may discover your campaign on the :ref:`campaign_market` and contribute to your campaign goals.
 The `Campaign Python Packages` will be utilized during the deployment build process to create your campaign environment.
 Here you may optionally choose to advertise your campaign on the :ref:`campaign_market` at creation time.
-After creation, campaign managers can change wheter or not their campaign is adverstised any time on the :ref:`campaigns` page.
+After creation, campaign managers can change whether or not their campaign is adverstised any time on the :ref:`campaigns` page.

 .. warning::